 FAQ

-In order to become my client, you need to call the office at 864-375-0909 and set an appointment to meet with my legal assistant.
-If your case is one that my firm can help you with, you will be scheduled for an appointment with Ms. Goodwin, and if Ms. Goodwin chooses to accept your case, you must pay the agreed upon retainer fee before any work is begun on your case.
-Please note that the fee for initial consultations with Ms. Goodwin $75 per half hour.
+In order to become a client of M. J. Goodwin, you need to either email mj@mjgoodwin.com or call the office at 864-375-0909 and set an appointment.
+If your case is one that Goodwin Law can help you with, you will be scheduled for an appointment and if M. J. Goodwin chooses to accept your case, you must pay the agreed upon retainer fee before any work is begun on your case.
+Please note that the fee for initial consultations is $175 per half hour.
+The consult fee must be paid before the appointment.
 Retainer fees are quoted based on the complexity of the case.
+No work can begin on any case until the retainer fee is paid in full.
+Goodwin Law only accepts Family Court cases in Anderson County, South Carolina.

-Lawyer services are billed at $250 per hour.
-Paralegal and support services are billed at $75 per hour.
+Ms. Goodwin’s services are billed at $350 per hour.
+Paralegal and support services are billed at $100 per hour.
 The actual retainer charged will vary depending on the situation and the work necessary to meet your goals.
+You can expect a minimum retainer of between $4500 and $7500 for most contested Family Court matters..

 No. The Judge can only rule on the issues presented to the Court.
 The Judge cannot and will not give you legal advice or “look out” for you.